Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 What does MDM stand for, and what does it do?

 MDM stands for mobile device management.
-It is software that lets a business secure and control phones, tablets, and laptops used for work, including encryption enforcement, passcode policy, app deployment, OS update push, and remote lock or wipe.
+It is software that lets a business secure and control the phones, tablets and laptops used for work.
+In Canadian SMBs that platform is usually Microsoft Intune, and one console covers encryption, passcode policy, app deployment, update push and remote wipe.

 How much does MDM cost for a Canadian small business?

-For Microsoft 365 Business Premium customers, Intune MDM is included in the per-user license at CAD 30.80 per user per month.
-Stand-alone Intune is CAD 11.10 per user per month.
+For Microsoft 365 Business Premium customers, Intune Plan 1 is included in the CAD 29.80 per user per month annual licence.
+The Intune Plan 2 add-on runs CAD 5.40 per user per month.
 Implementation by an MSP typically runs CAD 3,500 to CAD 12,000 depending on user count and complexity.

 Does MDM let my employer read my texts?

-Properly configured MDM does not give the employer access to personal SMS, photos, contacts, or browsing history.
+Properly configured MDM gives the employer no access to personal SMS, photos or browsing history.
 It controls work data and the work container.
-App-protection (MAM) policies on a personal phone limit the employer to the corporate app sandbox only.
+Microsoft Intune app-protection policies on a personal phone limit the employer to the corporate app sandbox only.

 Is MDM required by PIPEDA?

-PIPEDA does not name MDM by product, but it does require “safeguards appropriate to the sensitivity of the information.”
-Encryption, passcode policy, and remote wipe on mobile devices are the safeguards Canadian regulators expect on any phone or laptop that touches personal information.
+PIPEDA does not name MDM by product.
+The statute requires safeguards appropriate to the sensitivity of the information.
+Encryption, passcode policy, and remote wipe are the safeguards Canadian regulators expect on any phone or laptop that touches personal information.

 What is the difference between MDM and MAM?